Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization: Related Work

 \para{Assessing Model Trust} Motivated by notions of interpretability~\cite{lipton_arxiv16} and assessing trust in models~\cite{lime_sigkdd16}, we evaluate \gcam{} visualizations in a manner similar to ~\cite{lime_sigkdd16} via human studies to show that they can be important tools for users to evaluate and place trust in automated systems.

+\para{Aligning Gradient-based Importances} Selvaraju \etal \cite{niwt} proposed an approach that uses the gradient-based neuron importances introduced in our work, and maps it to class-specific domain knowledge from humans in order to learn classifiers for novel classes.
+In future work, Selvaraju \etal \cite{hint} proposed an approach to align gradient-based importances to human attention maps in order to ground vision and language models.

-\para{Weakly supervised localization} Another relevant line of work is weakly supervised localization in the context of CNNs, where the task is to localize objects in images using only whole image class labels \cite{cinbis2016weakly, oquab_cvpr14, oquab_cvpr15, zhou_cvpr16}.
+\para{Weakly-supervised localization} Another relevant line of work is weakly-supervised localization in the context of CNNs, where the task is to localize objects in images using holistic image class labels only~\cite{cinbis2016weakly,oquab_cvpr14,oquab_cvpr15,zhou_cvpr16}.

 Most relevant to our approach is the Class Activation Mapping (CAM) approach to localization~\cite{zhou_cvpr16}.
 This approach modifies image classification CNN architectures replacing fully-connected layers with convolutional layers and global average pooling~\cite{lin2013network}, thus achieving class-specific feature maps.
 Others have investigated similar methods using global max pooling~\cite{oquab_cvpr15} and log-sum-exp pooling~\cite{pinheiro2015image}.